Teaching & Learning

 All children in Year 1 and 2 attend a weekly assembly which covers local, global and moral issues.
 We also have singing assemblies and opportunities to celebrate achievements, in order to develop our sense of community.
 As the children move through KS1, they are encouraged to become increasingly independent and take more responsibility for their behaviour and learning.

 Before the end of Year 1, the children will take a Phonics Screening Check which will help us to see how well they can use the phonics skills they’ve learned up to the end of Year 1 and to identify those children who may need extra phonics help.
 For more information on phonics, please see 'Our Curriculum' tab.

 At the end of Year 2, the children take their SATs.
 We thoroughly prepare the children for these tests during their time in Year 2 and aim to send the children forward feeling confident and ready to take on the challenges of KS2.
-It is common practice for classes to be slightly adjusted between Key Stage 1 and Key Stage 2 to allow for a more even spread with regards to different groups of pupils (Helen is this something that you will continue or should it be removed)
+It is common practice for classes to be slightly adjusted between Key Stage 1 and Key Stage 2 to allow for a more even spread with regards to different groups of pupils.

 Lower Key Stage 2

 The Middle Phase includes Years 3 and 4.
 This phase represents a crucial stage in our children’s academic and personal development.
 The transition from KS1 to KS2 can be challenging so we support pupils by focusing on developing their independent learning skills and fostering a nurturing environment that allows children to learn about themselves and others.

 Children attend a weekly phase assembly which covers important issues that are relevant to them locally or globally, as well as moral issues.
 These assemblies nurture a sense of community and are a time when achievements can be celebrated.